Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-sdk/2-0/scopes/back-button.md

 backButton.hide(); // backButton.isVisible() -> false
 ```

-As both of these methods were not initially implemented in Telegram Mini Apps, they are only
-supported starting from specific versions.
-To check if these methods are supported by the current
-Telegram Mini Apps version, use the `isSupported()` method.
+To check if these methods are supported, use the `isSupported()` method.

 ```ts
 backButton.show.isSupported() && backButton.show();